 The MFL lead is responsible for coordinating MFL through the school.
-This includes: \square To have an impact on raising standards of attainment for MFL across the whole school ☐ Preparing policy documents \square Ensuring continuity and progression from year group to year group \square Providing all members of staff with guidance to show how aims are to be achieved and how the variety of all aspects of MFL is to be taught \square Advising on in-service training to staff where appropriate.
-This will be in line with the needs identified in the School Development Plan and within the confines of the school budget \square Advising and supporting colleagues in the implementation and assessment of MFL throughout the school \square Assisting with requisition and maintenance of resources required for the teaching of MFL, again this will be within the confines of the school budget. ☐ Monitoring progress over time \square Maintaining an overview of current trends and developments within the subject \square Looking at displays around the school to identify especially valuable examples of study.
-Photographs of special events and visits also provide a rich source of evidence of teaching and learning.
+This includes:

+- \square To have an impact on raising standards of attainment for MFL across the whole school - □ Preparing policy documents - □ Ensuring continuity and progression from year group to year group

+\Box Providing all members of staff with guidance to show how aims are to be achieved and how the variety of all aspects of MFL is to be taught

+\Box Advising on in-service training to staff where appropriate.
+This will be in line with the needs identified in the School Development Plan and within the confines of the school budget

+\Box Advising and supporting colleagues in the implementation and assessment of MFL throughout the school of special events and visits also provide a rich source of evidence of teaching and learning.

+\Box Assisting with requisition and maintenance of resources required for the teaching of MFL, again this will be within the confines of the school budget.

+- □ Monitoring progress over time - □ Maintaining an overview of current trends and developments within the subject - \Box Looking at displays around the school to identify especially valuable examples of study.
+Photographs